andy-walker/recipe-finder/README.md

 Recipe Finder
 =============

-This is a test exercise, completed for a well known UK organisation prior to an inteview.
+This is a test exercise, completed for a well known UK organisation prior to an interview.

 Introduction
 ------------